-This 2-credit course includes travel abroad to Brazil or South Africa to meet with business professionals and government officials and have a hands-on, international business management learning experience.
-The trip will feature cultural activities and excursions, as well as meetings with business executives, strategists and government leaders.
-Each study tour has a limited number of spaces available.
+This two-credit course includes travel abroad to Sao Paulo, Brazil to meet with business professionals and government officials and undergo a hands-on, international business management learning experience.
+The trip will feature cultural activities and excursions, as well as meetings with business executives, strategists, and government leaders.
+This study tour has a limited number of spaces available.
 Selections will be made based on the criteria outlined below.

-This course is part of the Wisconsin MBA Global Business Program and thus only full-time enrolled UW-Madison MBA students may participate.
+This course is part of the Wisconsin MBA Global Business Program and only full-time enrolled University of Wisconsin-Madison MBA students may participate.
 An interest in the business environment in the respective country is necessary, but no language competence is required.

-Participation in this trip includes enrollment in a two-credit contemporary topics course.
+Trip participation includes enrollment in a two-credit contemporary topics course.
 Students do not have to pay tuition—only the air travel to and from Brazil, the $500 course fee (non-refundable), and most evening meals and incidentals.

-Required activities include and are not limited to pre-departure orientation meetings (total will most likely include 6-7 hours of fall semester planning, of which one hour will be a post trip debriefing,) presentations at overseas venues and visits to various business enterprises.
-Pre-Trip Meetings will take place from 12:15pm-1:00pm on Wednesdays during the months of October and November.
-A reflection paper about the experience is also required, and will be due by Friday, Febuary 1, 2013 at 4pm.
+Required activities include, but are not limited to, pre-departure orientation meetings (total will most likely include 6-7 hours of fall semester planning, of which one hour will be a post-trip debriefing), presentations at overseas venues, and visits to various business enterprises.
+Pre-trip meetings will occur during the fall semester.
+The project deliverable is required and will be due by Friday, February 7, 2014.
 Grades are based on each student’s participation in required activities and fulfillment of requirements.

-On Tuesday, September 11, 2012, there will be a Global MBA course info session from 12:15pm -1:00pm in the Executive Dining Room.
-Students will then have 10 days to hand in an application and a $500 non-refundable deposit check, made payable to the Wisconsin School of Business.
+Students will need to submit an application and a $500 non-refundable deposit check, made payable to the Wisconsin School of Business.

-The following application, a copy of your course grid and a non-refundable deposit check for $500, must be submitted to the MBA Program Office, 2450 Grainger by no later than 4:00pm on Friday, September 21.
+The following application and a non-refundable deposit check for $500 must be submitted to the MBA Program Office, 2450 Grainger Hall, by Monday, July 29.

 Made available through the UW-Madison Center for International Business Education and Research (CIBER), this three-credit spring course is a collaborative program offered by the UW-Madison and 11 other participating CIBER schools.
 The course puts teams of 4-6 MBA students together from leading business schools to work solving real problems facing companies wanting to improve their global competitiveness.
 Students work virtually during spring semester and then travel in-country during the last two weeks of May.
 Spring 2013 projects will take place in India, China, Brazil and Japan.